elerson/steiner/Readme.md

 The tree is generated after clicking in generate tree.

-The experiment is saved in experiments after clicking to save:
+The experiment is saved in experiments folder after clicking to save it:

 The output files: steinerData1.dat, steinerData3.dat